adrienbolens/NLP-topic-modeling/README.md

-# NLP - Topic modelling
+# NLP - Topic modeling

 In this project, I experiement with topic modelling, in the context of natural language processing, using the popular Latent Dirichlet Allocation (LDA) method.